by Nathan Hak Beer Journalist at Beerwulf.com 22 March 2020

 Finally, try your saison with fish: various kinds of white fish, mussels, mackerel or salmon work well as a pairing.
 Make sure that the intensity of your fish dish matches the beer and you can’t really go wrong.
 All worth a try!

 Saisons aren’t for everyone, but their funky flavours and farmhouse charms aren’t to be missed if you love discovering something new.
 So what are you waiting for?
-Check out the beers below and give your tastebuds an experience they won’t soon forget.
+Check out the beers at the bottom of this article and give your tastebuds an experience they won’t soon forget.